payment gateways

 Every time December 12th arrives, the date of the diagnosis, we think that Phillip has one more year and all the problems that this entails.

-This is also why we count the days until we find a definitive cure.
-We believe in research, and we are certain that the day will come when diabetes will be defeated and we will be free from this disease, Phillip, Olivia and all the sick.
+This is also why we count the days until we find a definitive Full-Blood CBC cure, not just tests.
+We believe in research, and we are certain that the day will come when diabetes will be defeated and we will be free from this Disease, Phillip, Olivia, and all the sick.

 With love,